mcgooz/SousChef/README.md

 These other features include:
 - Additional images for each recipe, potentially linked to steps.
 - Edit Recipes - I spent a significant amount of time trying to get the the `StepFormSet`to stay in sync with the cloned rows when editing a recipe.
 Ultimately, I decided to leave it out so, for now, you can only replace the image or delete the recipe.
-- Linked pantries - when visiting a recipe page, the app will tell you which ingredients you already have in the pantry and which are missing.
+- Linked pantry - when visiting a recipe page, the app will tell you which ingredients you already have in the pantry and which are missing.
 Additionally, a feature that allows you to mark the recipe as "made", would remove that quantity of specified ingredients from your pantry.
-- Filter recipes on recipes page.
+- Filter recipes by category etc. on the recipes page.
 - Dark mode/high contrast mode - On some screens, with night light enabled, the colours can be slightly hard on the eyes.
-As I'm quite fond of the aesthetic in general, I'd like to explore a dark mode / high contrast option rather than redesigning.
+It could do with some tweaks and I'd like to explore a dark mode / high contrast option.
 - Bootstrap Toasts - I'd like to use toast notifications for certain completed operations, such as updating a picture successfully.